PynPoint/PynPoint/docs/tutorial.rst

 The FITS files of the science data and flat fields are read and stored into the central HDF5 database.
 The data is labelled with a tag which is used by other pipeline module to access data from the database.

-Restoring data from an already existing pipeline database can be done by creating an instance of :class:`pynpoint.core.pypeline.Pypeline` with the ``working_place_in`` pointing to the path of the ``PynPoint_database.hdf5`` file.
+Restoring data from an already existing pipeline database can be done by creating an instance of :class:`~pynpoint.core.pypeline.Pypeline` with the ``working_place_in`` pointing to the path of the ``PynPoint_database.hdf5`` file.

 PynPoint can also handle the HDF5 format as input and output data.
-Data and corresponding attributes can be exported as HDF5 file with the  :class:`pynpoint.readwrite.hdf5writing` module.
-This data format can be imported into the central database with the :class:`pynpoint.readwrite.hdf5reading` module.
+Data and corresponding attributes can be exported as HDF5 file with  :class:`~pynpoint.readwrite.hdf5writing.Hdf5WritingModule`.
+This data format can be imported into the central database with :class:`~pynpoint.readwrite.hdf5reading.Hdf5ReadingModule`.
 Have a look at the :ref:`pynpoint-package` section for more information.

 .. _hdf5-files:

 HDF5 Files
 ----------

-There are several options to access data from the central HDF5 databasem:
+There are several options to access data from the central HDF5 database:

-	* Use :class:`pynpoint.readwrite.fitswriting.FitsWritingModule` to export data to a FITS file, as shown in the :ref:`examples` section.
+	* Use :class:`~pynpoint.readwrite.fitswriting.FitsWritingModule` to export data to a FITS file, as shown in the :ref:`examples` section.
-	* Use the easy access functions of the :class:`pynpoint.core.pypeline` class to retrieve data and attributes from the database:
+	* Use the easy access functions of the :class:`pynpoint.core.pypeline` module to retrieve data and attributes from the database:

 		* ``pipeline.get_data(tag='tag_name')``